dewgong64/ThemeCafe/docs/themecreation/music/index.md

         ??? info "My music is still longer than 2:26"

-            If you want to make longer music you can export your music it at a lower sample rate and use Mono instead of Stereo, what matters is that the size of the file is not too large
+            If you want to make longer music you can export your music at a lower sample rate and use Mono instead of Stereo, what matters is that the size of the file is not too large

 Apply the patch to a copy of your `cafe_barista_men.bfsar` file ([Patching](../../install/patching.md)) and come back here when you're done